joshwaadee/zettelkasten/journal/media/Unhappy Meals.md

 a main.
 And you're much better off eating whole fresh foods than processed food products.
 That's what I mean by the recommendation to eat "food."
-Once, food was all you could eat, but today there are lots of other edible foodlike substances in the supermarket.
+Once, food was all you could eat, but today there are lots of other edible food-like substances in the supermarket.
 These novel products of food science often come in packages festooned with health claims, which brings me to a related rule of thumb: if you're concerned about your health, you should probably avoid food products